westerndigitalcorporation/libzbd/README.md

 *libzbd* and all its example applications are distributed "as is," without technical support, and WITHOUT ANY WARRANTY, without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-Along with *libzbc*, you should have received a copy of the GNU Lesser General Public License version 2.
+Along with *libzbd*, you should have received a copy of the GNU Lesser General Public License version 2.
 If not, please see http://www.gnu.org/licenses/.